s4izh/pa-miri/README.md

 ## RISC-V Processor Architecture assignment 3 (rv_pa3)
 ### 1.1 ISA
+Exact same RV32I subset as in *rv_pa2*.

 ### 1.2 uArch
 ### 1.3 Verification
+The verification environment for this deliverable has changed quite a bit.
+A new type of testbench called `rv_pa3.cosim` enables cosimulation through the DPI-C calling convention for executing binaries in simulation.
+The code of the reference model can be seen in directory `cosim/`.
+This new testbench initializes de cpp golden model with the same parameters as the RTL.
+The cosimulator is then single stepped at ISA level (just like a single cycle hart, such as `rv_pa1`) and the results are compared with the ones produced by the RTL (program counter, instruction word, and destination register value).
+This process is repeated every time an instruction completes.
+If the end of the program (write to `tohost`) is reached without any mismatches, the test is considered as "passed".

+Even with the limited uArch visibility that the ISA-level simulation provides, this testbench has been crucial in the verification of this deliverable, as it stops simulation as soon as a mismatch is found.
+This allows us to write tests that do not need to check themselves with potentially-faulty instructions.
+Not all behaviours of the uArch are captured in the reference model; however comparing the instruction's results is enough of a check for us to assert that the core follows the ISA.

+We also considered an open source Instruction Set Simulator (ISS) such as Spike or Dromajo.
+We ended gravitating towards developing our own because of code familiarity, and nuances of this project that don't follow the ISA religiously (severed instruction and data memories, lack of CSRs, uncomplete support of RV32I instructions, amongst others).
+Therefore, a tailor-made solution like ours is much more fitting for this particular instance.

 ## RISC-V Processor Architecture Final assignment (rv_paf)
 ### 1.1 ISA